-Genji Siraisi is the president and founder of the Museum of Music & Entertainment in New York City (Moment NYC).
+Genji Siraisi is a founder of the Museum of Music & Entertainment in New York City (Moment NYC).
 He has over twenty-five years experience in the music industry as a professional musician, composer, and music producer; and received a Grammy nomination for his work with the New York City band Groove Collective, of which he is a founding member.

 As a native New Yorker, Genji received an extensive real world education observing some of the best musicians in the world perform in intimate settings.
 Throughout his twenty-five-plus year career, he has worked with many award-winning producers, engineers, composers, and musicians in some of New York’s top recording facilities.
 His original compositions, performance and production work have appeared on major label releases and in international advertising and film.